Twofish and AES News

 3/29/99: The Twofish Encryption Algorithm, a book published by Wiley, is available from Counterpane at 20% off cover price.

-3/16/99: F. Mirza and S. Murphy identify an interesting property of Twofish's key schedule [Acrobat], which we discuss further in Twofish Technical Report #4, Further Observations on the Key Schedule of Twofish.
+3/16/99: In their paper An Observation on the Key Schedule of Twofish, F. Mirza and S. Murphy identify an interesting property of Twofish's key schedule, which we discuss further in Twofish Technical Report #4, Further Observations on the Key Schedule of Twofish.

 1/4/99: Twofish speedup—258 clocks per block on the Pentium Pro/II.
 See the updated source code.